1 injured in 20-unit apartment fire in Kingman

 KINGMAN, Kan.
-(KSNW) — One person was injured on Saturday morning from a 20-unit apartment fire in Kingman.
+(KSNW) — One person was injured on Saturday morning in a 20-unit apartment fire in Kingman.

-A news release from the Kingman Police Department says on Saturday, Sept.
-17, around 8:18 a.m., first responders from Kingman and the surrounding areas responded to an apartment complex fire at 501 N. Thompson St. in Kingman.
+A news release from the Kingman Police Department says around 8:18 a.m., first responders from Kingman and the surrounding areas responded to an apartment complex fire at 501 N. Thompson St. in Kingman.

 One person was transported to a local hospital for treatment, but officials say there were no deaths in the fire.